-- Tagwai Dam road
+- i.
+Tagwai Dam road

-- Brighter-Himma School road
+- ii.
+Brighter-Himma School road

-- Talba Farm bye-pass
+- iii.
+Talba Farm bye-pass

-- Tutugo road and
+- iv.
+Tutugo road and

 - v.
 Daza-Kaffikoro road

-- v.
+- vi.
 Residential building constructions (demolished building structures).

-generatesmud and debris transported by runoff into river through other smaller to the state of the smaller through other smaller to the smaller through other smaller through other smaller through other through ot This raises the river turbidity and subsequently degrades river water.
-The study also that water taste of study area do affected especially at the beginning of water. tributaries.
-This relates that water taste of study area do affected especially at the beginning of wet season reveals that water taste of contaminants are washed into the river. reveals when huge volumes of contaminants are washed into the river.
+This generatesmud and debris transported by runoff into river through other smaller tributaries.
+This raises the river turbidity and subsequently degrades river water.
+The study also reveals thatwater taste of study area do affected especially at the beginning of wet season period when huge volumes of contaminants are washed into the river.

-Land use modifications attributed to concretization are directly detected in the stream flow Land use findings in the stream flow regime.
-This is because of alteration to the characteristics of the surface runoff hydrograph. regime.
-This is because of concretization can be directly attributed to the physiographic the catchment.
-This change includesvariation to the catchment.
+Land use modifications attributed to concretization are directly detected in the stream flow regime.
+This is because of alteration to the characteristics of the surface runoff hydrograph.
+The quantity of impacts of concretization can be directly attributed to the physiographic variation to the catchment.
 This change includes-